• Mental Health

 The following are tips for boosting self-esteem:

-• Unplug and connect with your own emotions, values and beliefs
+• Unplug and connect with your own emotions, values, and beliefs

-• Trust your instincts.
+• Trust your instincts

-• Engage in real life experiences.
+• Engage in real-life experiences

 • Practice coping with boredom and embracing solitude

-• Challenge bad thoughts about yourself
+• Challenge negative thoughts about yourself

 • Practice self-care